openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 ## Batch Credential Response {#batch-credential_response}

-Successful Batch Credential Response MUST contain all of the requested credentials. `application/json` media type MUST be used.
+Successful Batch Credential Response MUST contain all of the requested credentials.
+Batch Credential Response MUST be sent using `application/json` media type.

 The following claims are used in the Batch Credential Response: